Meta Orred

 Meta Caroline Orred (1845 or 1846, in Edinkillie, Elginshire, Scotland – 23 May 1925, in Bournemouth) was an author and poet.

 Though born in Scotland, she lived most of her life in England, where she produced her literature and poetry.
-The lyric for the 1877 popular song "In the Gloaming", with music by Annie Fortescue Harrison, comes from Poems.
+She is best known for her poem In the Gloaming, which was later set to music by Lady Arthur Hill in 1877, becoming an enduring traditional folk song.

+Orred also wrote two novels, A Long Time Ago (1876) and Honour's Worth (1878).

+Orred never married and died in Bournemouth in 1925.